Published and Forthcoming Works

 U.S. Employment Reallocation and the China Shock: 25 years of Birth, Death, and Reincarnation,* with Nicholas Bloom, Kyle Handley, Andre Kurmann (New version soon)

-*This project has been funded by the Ewing Marion Kauffman Foundation (Strategic Grant #20150936) and has received approval from the CES and IRS.
+*This project has been funded by the Ewing Marion Kauffman Foundation (Strategic Grant #20150936).

 Offshoring and Demand for Skills (with Peter Kuhn and Hani Mansour)